 If you look at the bigger breweries, like Dogfish Head Brewery, you can see how they grew and built their team and how they operate.
 That’s exactly what I want.
 I want to have this huge team under us where everyone works together and we can just do our thing.

-PRICE: The brewery does a lot of local collaboration.
+NAN: The brewery does a lot of local collaboration.
 Are you finding that’s helpful for marketing?

-McMANUS: If we’re going to sell our product to a restaurant, why not work with that restaurant?
+MICHAEL: If we’re going to sell our product to a restaurant, why not work with that restaurant?
 We certainly didn’t come up with the idea of working with restaurants in the brewery, it’s just a perfect fit.
 We like to make beer.
 We don’t want to make food.
 Why not let the people who love making food showcase what they do in our location?
 It’s the exact same concept, the restaurants basically bring in an outside product and sell it.
 So we’re just kind of reversing the roles and working together.

-PRICE: We talked a little bit about the future.
+NAN: We talked a little bit about the future.
 Do you have a two- to five-year forecast?

-McMANUS: It’s very difficult to have that kind of forecast with a brewery.
+MICHAEL: It’s very difficult to have that kind of forecast with a brewery.
 Some breweries operate the way they are, and that’s great.
 And other breweries are in a never-ending expansion—and thankfully we’re in that never-ending expansion.

 From day one, every penny we were making we were saving up for a bigger brewing equipment.
 We went from an 80-gallon brewing system to a 300-gallon brewing system in the first eight months we were opened.
 Right after that we immediately saved up and bought a canning line.
 Right after that we immediately saved up and bought a bigger fermenter—because with the amount of cans we were selling, we couldn’t keep up anymore.